jonas-eschle/raredecay/README.md

 ### Administrative part ###

 Every config file should contain some administrative part, which means the run_name, an additional message, an output configuration etc.

+### Data ###

+An important part plays the data-handling.
+If you want to use some data, you should define the data there.
+This is for:

+- ROOT TTree: dictionary, containing all the keywords to access the right branches (more specific: the keyword arguments for the root2rec method from root_numpy)
+- more data-formats will be implemented soon.

+The naming of the data is arbitrary, you are free to choose any variable-name.

+This is the pure data.
+Next you need to create a dictionary containing all the keywords describing the data (more specific: the keyword arguments for the HEPDataStorage).
+This includes a name, weights, target...

+This naming is again arbitray!

+Having all the data, you need to assign what is should be used for in the run.
+This is done by inserting them into the "data"-dictionary (do NOT change its name or keys).
+The names should be self-explanatory.

+### Run specific parameters ###

+Every

 ## The core: _HEPDataStorage_ ##
  The idea is to create a data frame which perfectly fits the need for data analysis.
 It is not a general replacement for the [pandas DataFrame][pandas.DataFrame] or the [Labeled Data Storage][LabeledDataStorage] but a wrapper for the first one and an extension for the second one.
 Both and more data frames are accessible (or returned) by built-in methods.
 Therefore, using HEPDataStorage has no disadvantage.